Filter Ferret

 The Bottom Line

-The ODK Triangle is our top pick — 28.3-inch wings fit genuinely small rooms, the keyboard tray makes the compact surface usable, and the 220 lb capacity means it won't wobble under a full monitor setup.
-It's the best balance of size, function, and price.
+The one we'd buy: the ODK Triangle.
+28.3-inch wings that actually fit small rooms, a keyboard tray that makes the compact surface usable, and 220 lbs of capacity so it won't wobble under a full monitor setup.
+Best balance of size, function, and price on this list.

-For the absolute tightest corners, the Armocity at 26.8 inches per side is the smallest desk on this list, with built-in power that eliminates the need for a surface-eating power strip.
-For sit/stand flexibility, the SEDETA Standing Desk eliminates chair clearance entirely when standing — cutting the room footprint roughly in half.
+Tightest corner possible?
+The Armocity at 26.8 inches per side — smallest desk here, with built-in power so you don't lose surface to a power strip.
+Want sit/stand?
+The SEDETA Standing Desk eliminates chair clearance entirely when standing, cutting room projection roughly in half.

 Measure your corner.
-Mark the wings on each wall with tape.
+Tape the wings on each wall.
 Sit in the space.
-If the chair hits the bed, the door, or the walkway, size down — every inch of wing length matters in a small room.
+If the chair hits anything — bed, door, walkway — size down.
+Every inch of wing length matters in a small room.

 About the Author